 Penalties for Driving Without a License in Virginia

 Driving without a license in Virginia can bring forth many negative penalties.
-The authorities consider the crime a Class 2 felony.
-A person can get up to six months in jail for committing a Class 2 felony.
+The authorities consider the crime a Class 2 misdemeanor.
+A person can get up to six months in jail for committing a Class 2 misdemeanor.
 The charging party may issue a fine of up to $1,000, as well.
 A second offense could result in as much as one year in jail and a $2,500 fine.
 Another detrimental effect that driving without a license may have on a person is that his or her license may be suspended for up to one year.

 Defenses for Driving Without a License

 An attorney can help a client to use several defenses for driving without a license in Virginia.
 One defense that a driver can use is that he or she was not a resident of Virginia when the officer made an arrest.
 Residency is not immediate for certain people, and it does not begin the first day someone moves to Virginia.
 A new resident does not become a Virginia resident for at least 60 days.
 The 60 days is called the amnesty period.
 An attorney can help the driver to express the amnesty defense.

 Contact Us For Assistance